yanivnizan/knowledge-base/src/documents/docs/platforms/ios/GettingStarted.html.md

 <div class="info-box">We use ARC!
 Read about ARC [here](http://www.google.com/url?q=http%3A%2F%2Fen.wikipedia.org%2Fwiki%2FAutomatic_Reference_Counting&sa=D&sntz=1&usg=AFQjCNHaQBd32glc8dP7HSzlvW1RhjInQA).</div>

-1. Clone ios-store.
-Copy all files from ../ios-store/SoomlaiOSStore/SoomlaiOSStore into your iOS project:

- `git clone git@github.com:soomla/ios-store.git`

-2. The static libs and headers you need are in the folder build.
+1. The static libs and headers you need are in the [build](https://github.com/soomla/ios-store/tree/master/build) folder.

     - Set your project's "Library Search Paths" and "Header Search Paths" to that folder.
     - Add `-ObjC -lSoomlaiOSStore -lSoomlaiOSCore` to the project's "Other Linker Flags".

-3. Make sure you have the following frameworks in your application's project: **Security, libsqlite3.0.dylib, StoreKit**.
+2. Make sure you have the following frameworks in your application's project: **Security, libsqlite3.0.dylib, StoreKit**.

-4. Initialize Soomla with a secret that you chose to encrypt the user data.
+3. Initialize `Soomla` with a secret that you chose to encrypt the user data saved in the DB.
 (For those who came from older versions, this should be the same as the old "custom secret"):

     ``` objectivec
     [Soomla initializeWithSecret:@"[YOUR CUSTOM GAME SECRET HERE]"];